 Resistance bands (particularly the type seen in the image) allow you to add resistance to exercises without the use of weights.

 They are extremely versatile and can allow you to get creative with the way you train.

-They come in different colours which represent the strength or resistance level of the band and they also great for rehabilitation and mobility training
+They come in different colours which represent the strength or resistance level of the band and they are also great for rehabilitation and mobility training.

 4) Dual Resistance Bands with Foot Loops

 These made last year’s list (12 Christmas fitness gifts that every gym-goer needs) as they can be easily added to the gym bag and as a piece of at-home low-cost training gear, these are great.